 People who cannot run or take part in other forms of exercise – including people who need hip replacements – are entitled to make clothing choices and see themselves represented wearing nice clothes.
 Being disabled is no more a vice than being fat.
 Sportswear is both comfortable and fashionable and half of sportswear purchases have nothing to do with sport.
 I own jogging trousers, despite having lost the capacity to jog back in 1996.

-The problem with most mannequins is that are very similar and yet very different from the bodies of most women.
+The problem with most mannequins is that they are very similar and yet very different from the bodies of most women.
 A typical mannequin is six foot tall – eight inches taller than the average woman.
 She is very thin with narrow hips and shoulders, a concave stomach and breasts that sit upright as if supported by an invisible bra.
 She is almost always standing on tip-toes.
 She doesn’t often have a natural skin-tone these days, but when she did she was paler than most people.